Skip to content

 The interface is available at http://localhost:5000.
 Results are saved to test_results/ as JSON and Markdown reports.

-The R2RML test suite contains 62 test cases.
+The R2RML test suite contains 62 test cases, broken down as follows:

 CategoryCount